Never Ending Food Permaculture

 Malawi

-NeverEndingFood is consisting of 3 homes, a classroom, small livestock, gardens, ponds, bee hives, forests, and fields in which, through Permaculture, they raise hundreds of species indigenous to the area: foods, fuel, fertility, fencing, fodder, medicines, etc. Permaculture is all organic.
+NeverEndingFood is consisting of 3 homes, a classroom, small livestock, gardens, ponds, bee hives, forests, and fields in which, through Permaculture, they raise hundreds of species indigenous to the area: foods, fuel, fertility, fencing, fodder, medicines, and many more.
+Permaculture is all organic.

 Lead Organization